What’s on HER mind this Valentine’s week? Romance!

 “At the touch of love, everyone becomes a poet.” -Plato

-I hope he got a reservation, cause Valentine’s day/weekend is going to be busy!
+I hope he got a reservation, cause Valentine’s weekend is going to be busy!
+(Don’t try to wing it guys!)

-Your love language vs her love language (How the way you feel loved is different that the way she feels loved)
+Your love language vs her love language (The way you feel loved is usually different that the way she feels loved) Here’s a link to the 5 Love Languages test.

 How about a day off from all my responsibilities?
-That would be awesome!
+That would be awesome for a busy parent!
+(I can’t even think about romance because I am soo busy!)

-“Love is patient, love is kind.
+The original language of the Bible uses lots of different words for love.
+We tend to sum it up with one word in English.
+I love how Paul frames love in his letter to the Corinthians, “Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
 It does not dishonor others, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
 Love does not delight in evil but rejoices with the truth.
 It always protects, always trusts, always hopes, always perseveres.
-Love never fails” -1 Corinthians 13:4-8
+Love never fails.” (-1 Corinthians 13:4-8 NIV)

 I want my husband/boyfriend to do something romantic.
-Hopefully his idea of romance is the same as mine.
+Hopefully his idea of romance is the same as mine!
+Here’s some fresh ideas like hikes, picnics, cooking classes, a waffle breakfast bar & serving together.
+Here’s some ideas to make the gift into more of an experience.

 When was the last time be bought me flowers?
 Does he know my favorite?